 - You will need to bring a sheet sleeping bag, or alternatively one can be hired at the hostel for £2.

 - You are strongly advised to bring a torch on your trip to the islands.
 There are very few street lights near our hostels.

-In brief an individual bednight fee is £15 for age 18 and over, under 18 the fee is £8, and the individual camping fee is £11 which reduces to £8 for those under 18.
+From 1 January 2018, an individual bednight fee is £16 for age 18 and over, under 18 the fee is £8, and the individual camping fee is £11 which reduces to £8 for those under 18.
 If you wish to hire a sheet sleeping bag the cost is £2.

-To download our information sheet for the charges operating in 2017 please click here
+To download our information sheet for the charges operating in 2018 please click here.

 Your experiences, thoughts and ideas.
 Feedback on your stay

 Do let us know how you get on in the islands, what your saw and what you thought of the hostels.
 We are always looking for ideas about how to improve our hostels.